Vincerion/about/README.md

 ---

-We offer accelerated digital transformation & change management services focusing on enabling people to make better use of technology to deliver superior business outcomes and customer satisfaction.

 ![Possible.
 Probable.
 Done.](./images/PPD_2.png)

+We offer accelerated digital transformation & change management services focused on enabling people to make better use of technology to deliver superior business outcomes and customer satisfaction.